Service, Integrity, Justice

 The Coast Guard Investigative Service is a federal law enforcement agency whose law enforcement authority is derived from Title 14 of the United States Code.
 This authority provides for Coast Guard special agents to conduct investigations of actual, alleged or suspected criminal activity; carry firearms; execute and serve warrants; and make arrests.

-Today CGIS is comprised of approximately 112 active duty military special agents, 121 civilian special agents (1811 series), and 158 special agents who are members of the Coast Guard Reserve.
-These agents along with support personnel are spread out among eight regional offices and over 35 Resident Agent offices along with CGIS-HQ located in Washington, DC.
-In a period of declining budgets and personnel resources, CGIS remains firmly committed to providing effective law enforcement services, with minimal financial impact to the taxpayers of the United States.
+Today CGIS is comprised of a mix of active duty military special agents (enlisted, warrant officer and officer), civilian special agents (1811 series), and special agents who are members of the Coast Guard Reserve.
+These agents along with support personnel are spread out across the United States in eight regional offices and over 38 Resident Agent offices along with CGIS-HQ located in Washington, DC.

 Department of Homeland Security

 245 Murray Dr. - Bldg.
 410 - Stop 2600